Mind and Body Health

-The quote “so, what is a good meditator?
-The one who meditates” is perfect because it is so true, my sweet readers.
+The quote, “So, what is a good meditator?
+The one who meditates”, is perfect because it is so true, my sweet reader.
 All we have to do is start and then by practicing, we are doing it.
+How amazing!

 Meditation is defined via Wikipedia as “a practice where an individual uses a technique – such as mindfulness, or focusing their mind on a particular object, thought or activity – to train attention and awareness, and achieve a mentally clear and emotionally calm and stable state.”

 Practiced for over 5,000 years for good reason, meditation provides many health benefits.
-It improves physical health as well as mental health by reducing stress and calming the often-overactive mind.
+It improves physical health as well as mental health by reducing stress and calming the often-overactive mind and body.
 It’s even said to have anti-aging benefits because of its links to the destressing of the body.

 It can be practiced anywhere and at any time.
 There are so many variations of meditation that I encourage you to try many different methods until you find the one that is right for you.
 This may include going to a group meditation or using a guided meditation on YouTube or iTunes.
 One of my favorite practitioners on YouTube is Michael Sealey, who has many guided meditations on several different topics.
 They are wonderful.